 Beverly Poellnitz, EdD

 Dr. Poellnitz is a board member and serves as an Adjunct Professor at Estrella Mountain Community College in Arizona.
 She graduated with a doctorate in Education from Arizona State University and maintains a private practice as a Professional Storyteller and Wellness Educator.
 Her experience and skills as a successful Entrepreneur has gained her recognition in the Business Education community.
 She has helped hundreds of disadvantaged students reach their work and school goals.

 Ms. Owens is Secretary/Treasurer.
 She is the Owner and Operator of several residential facilities in the State of California for persons with mental disabilities.
 Ms. Owens possesses an extensive background in social services and group home administration.
 She is also the Executive Producer of the “Ask Dr. Applewhite” Radio Talk Show.
 She is a graduate of Ohio State University and has extensive skills in working with disadvantaged families.

-Mr. Rashid is a board member who has served the community as a counselor in the fields of mental health, substance abuse and for persons previously incarcerated.
+Nazim Rashid is a board member who has served the community as a counselor in the fields of mental health, substance abuse and for persons previously incarcerated.
 He has served as a Trainer, Educational Consultant, and Teacher for severely disturbed adolescents, autistic children and adults and teaches private music lessons.
-He currently serves as a Life Coach, Author of “Reconnected: How To Be A Mentor To Your Child-Self”, Personal Development Specialist and host of “Reconnected” Radio Show.
+He currently serves as a Life & Family Coach, Author of “Reconnected: How To Be A Mentor To Your Child-Self”, Personal Development Specialist and host of “Reconnected” Radio Show.

 Hear his CD “Remembrance” at: www.jazzrenaissance.com.